Propowershell/blog-preview-card-main/README.md

 2. I typed out the HTML structure of the page.

-3. then I started adding styles until the QR Component looked very close to the original design.
+3. then I started adding styles until the Blog preview card looked very close to the original design.

 4. I initialized the project as a public repository on GitHub.